 Our smallest tri-band radio transceiver yet!

-HamShield Mini is half the size of HamShield, making it great for high altitude balloon projects, nano satellites, drone based repeaters, embedded designs and more.
+HamShield Mini is half the size of HamShield, making it great for high altitude balloon projects, cubesats, drone based repeaters, embedded designs and more.
 Just like HamShield, HamShield Mini works across three amateur radio bands: 144, 220, and 440.
 The radio's extended range makes it equally impressive, with wideband reception and transmission.

 It is also 3.3V and 5V friendly, making it easy to power directly from your compute board (Arduino ARM, etc).
 Raspberry Pi is now supported, too!

 Voice and packet radio data are supported in our library, along with CTCSS decoding/encoding, tone (DTMF or custom) decoding/encoding, and Morse code encoding/decoding support.

 HamShield Mini does not require special power supplies.
 It can be powered on either 3.3V or 5V, and ample current is available on most computing boards and arduinos.

 This is the HamShield Mini only.
 No power connector or antenna is provided.
 This uses a standard SMA antenna, which some of our users may already have.
 Since this is an amateur radio kit, soldering of the SMA antenna and headers are required (but we promise it's easy!).

 If you are looking to purchase a great antenna for the HamShield, we now sell the Super Elastic Signal Stick

 100% library compatibility with HamShield on Arduino, with libraries for additional processors and environments coming soon!